-As our study model analysis only considers fixed surface and upper boundary conditions, sensitivity analyses of those in the idealized to these conditions in the idealized SCM as well as to different resolutions both in time and space must be assessed against in terms of different observational case studies.
-Due to the fact that the first-order closure requires us to consider the

-- 10 effects of intermittent turbulence events as an enhancement of diffusivities for momentum and heat, we have to impose imposed a rather synthetic space-time structure of these enhancements.
-As intermittent turbulence events are associated with the local enhancement of turbulence kinetic energy (TKE), our parameterisation parameterization of episodically occurring turbulence bursts can more naturally be implemented in a prognostic TKE scheme as an additional TKE source term (e.g He et al., 2012, 2019).
-Such an approach would allow the model to determine the space time structure of turbulence pulses as - 15 well as the interaction of turbulence bursts.
-In the future, we will implement the parameterisation parameterization in a more complex SCM (with and without a prognostic TKE scheme) to obtain a more comprehensive assessment of its use in numerical weather prediction and climate models.
+As our model analysis only considers fixed surface and upper boundary conditions, sensitivity analyses of these conditions in the idealized SCM as well as of different resolutions in both time and space must be assessed in terms of different observational case studies.
+Due to the fact that the first-order closure requires us to consider the effects of intermittent turbulence events as an enhancement of diffusivities for momentum and heat, we have imposed a rather synthetic space-time structure of these enhancements.
+As intermittent turbulence events are associated with the local enhancement of turbulence kinetic energy (TKE), our parameterization of episodically occurring turbulence bursts can more naturally be implemented in a prognostic TKE scheme as an additional TKE source term (e.g. He et al., 2012, 2019).
+Such an approach would allow the model to determine the space-time structure of turbulence pulses as well as the interaction of turbulence bursts.
+In the future, we will implement the parameterization in a more complex SCM (with and without a prognostic TKE scheme) to obtain a more comprehensive assessment of its use in numerical weather prediction and climate models.

-Finally, the parameterisation parameterization requires further information regarding horizontal dependence of regime statistics, as it is not reasonable to expect an entire large-scale weather or climate model grid box to always be in one or the other
+Finally, the parameterization requires further information regarding horizontal dependence of regime statistics, as it is not reasonable to expect an entire large-scale weather or climate model grid box to always be in one or the other state.

-20 state.
 This horizontal dependence will be the subject of a future study.
-Assessment of the dependence length scales relative to the grid box size will allow the determination of the effects of spatial averaging to the gridbox scale on the probability distribution of SBL quantities.
+Assessment of the dependence length scales relative to the grid box size will allow the determination of the effects of spatial averaging to the grid box scale on the probability distribution of SBL quantities.